sam4ritan/goldblum/README.md

 * Send an email to the victim
 * Keep a log of who’s been goldblummed
-* More quotes, avatars and characters
-* Unify random things in a single class
 * Set the target channel using an ENV variable